oymotion/roh_demos/gesture_ctrled_rohand/README.md

 ## Running the Program

-* Open the `gesture_ctrled_hand.py` file and modify the port and device address as needed, for example:
+* Open the `gesture_ctrled_hand.py` file and modify the device address as needed, for example:

 ```python
 NODE_ID = 2